Skip to content

 How to prevent data exfiltration

 Many businesses use Data Loss Prevention (DLP) software to protect their data against exfiltration, but this methodology can fall short.
 In order to implement a DLP, companies must set rules that help the system identify sensitive data, block file activity, and send alerts.
+But that means that your DLP solution is only as good as the rules you set.
+Sometimes rules can be too sensitive, triggering false alerts that take time and attention away from real threats—and force your security team to needlessly interrupt the workflow of other teams.

-• Offer visibility and context – Organizations need comprehensive visibility into their data exposure and which activities require security intervention.
+• Offer visibility and context: Organizations need comprehensive visibility into their data exposure and which activities require security intervention.
 That means closely monitoring computers, cloud applications, and email providers to fully evaluate potential risk.

-• Prioritize greatest risks – Companies are constantly bombarded by risks of data exfiltration, but not all of those risks are created equal.
+• Prioritize greatest risks: Companies are constantly bombarded by risks of data exfiltration, but not all of those risks are created equal.
 The right tools can help security teams identify the events and users that pose the greatest danger and prioritize their responses accordingly.

-• Generate an aligned response – Your security analysts need to use their limited time and resources wisely.
+• Generate an aligned response: Your security analysts need to use their limited time and resources wisely.
 Ideally, they’ll have access to software that allows them to orchestrate a combination of human and technical responses that are aligned with the severity of the event and situational context.

 Keep your data and IP safe